 - By covering your windows effectively you can reduce your home's heat loss in winter and gain in summer by up to 20%.
 Hang blockout curtains and attach pelmets to stop cold air moving from your windows into your rooms in winter and to stop heat entering in summer.
 You can buy curtain rods that stay up with springs and don't need to be attached to the wall, so you can take them with you.
-You can make your own temporary pelmets from cardboard - online videos can show you how. - On sunny days in winter, open blinds and curtains on northern, western and eastern windows.
-The sun shining through your windows will heat your home significantly. - Find & fix gaps vented skylight evaporative cooling outlets gaps between walls or ceilings & cornices exhaust fans air vents fixed air gaps conditioners & heaters doors joints between gaps wall materials between chimne & around windows gaps where pipes penetrate walls gaps between walls or floors & skirting boards gaps between floorboards
+You can make your own temporary pelmets from cardboard online videos can show you how. - You can reduce heat loss or gain from ducting and vents by closing adjustable vents whenever the unit is off, for example at night and when you are out of the house.
+(Remember to open the vents when you turn the unit on.) - Find & fix gaps vented skylight evaporative cooling outlets gaps between walls or ceilings & cornices exhaust fans air vents fixed air gaps conditioners & heaters doors joints between gaps wall materials between chimner & around windows gaps where pipes penetrate walls gaps between walls or floors & skirting boards gaps between floorboards

-- Since there are some draughts around your windows, it's important to block those draughts, for example with gap-filler rod or tape.
-If necessary, filler rod and tape can later be removed carefully without damaging surfaces. - Stopping the draughts beneath and around your draughty doors, for example with door snakes and tape, will save energy and is very easy to do. - Having well sealed floors is helping you to save energy.
+- Your windows are well sealed so this is helping you to reduce your energy costs significantly. - Stopping the draughts beneath and around your draughty doors, for example with door snakes and tape, will save energy and is very easy to do. - Having well sealed floors is helping you to save energy.